vidimus/DomeAcolyte/README.md

 04 - The Coven of Antoine Manor - A game of deductive reasoning, in which you're kidnapped by a witch, and must identify your foe, amongst fellow captives.

 05 - The Curse of the Blind Stalker - The Silver Twilight Lodge out for your blood, setting on you, an ancient, unkillable entity, that you can only outrun for so long...

+06 - A Matter of Blood - Investigate a creepy mansion, whose residents haven't been seen for some time.